NDIS workforce strategy

 Queensland Government positions

-Employment opportunities within the Queensland Government will be maximised for existing employees, including case management, retraining, deployment and redeployment, and will be managed through directives.
+Employment opportunities within the Queensland Government will be maximised for existing permanent employees impacted by the NDIS roll out.

-DCCSDS employees impacted by the NDIS roll out will be able to apply for advertised job vacancies on a early placement basis (for vacancies at level or below) via an appropriate assessment process.
-This process will occur before the formal case management process begins (i.e. before the process described in Directive 17/16: Supporting employees affected by workplace change), and will maximise placement opportunities for DCCSDS employees.
+- apply for advertised job vacancies on an early placement basis (for vacancies at level or below) via an appropriate assessment process.
+This process will occur before the formal case management process begins (i.e. before the process described in Directive 17/16: Supporting employees affected by workplace change), and will maximise placement opportunities for employees

 Some employees not affected by the NDIS will continue to deliver disability services.
 These employees may need support to transition to a new working environment where customer focussed service delivery models will be a key business.